Group Sign Up

 We meet in the Youth room at the Carey Centre, next to Timber Cafe at 51 Wright Road Harrisdale.

 Click here to view the next Mops gathering [events calendar]

 MOPS (Mothers of Preschoolers) is a grassroots movement that believes mums are world influencers and that better mums make a better world.
-When we say pre-schoolers we mean from birth to Kindy age children.
+When we say pre-schoolers we mean from birth to Pre-Primary aged children.
 Motherhood is something to be celebrated but we also recognise that it can be enormously difficult and at times lonely.
-It is said that it takes a village to raise a child and at Carey we see MOPS as a way of helping to connect moms to that village and to provide mutual encouragement, support and a community to belong to.
+It is said that it takes a village to raise a child and at Carey, we see MOPS as a way of helping to connect moms to that village and to provide mutual encouragement, support and a community to belong to.

 MOPS is a non-denominational Christian organisation.
 You do not need to be a churchgoer or from a specific denomination to join MOPS.
 We welcome women from all faith or non-faith backgrounds and beliefs.
 The vision of MOPS is to see no mum alone – because better mums make a better world.